dbpolglase/tUI/Manual-en.md

 <img src="./doc/form.jpg" alt="enter image description here"></p>
 <blockquote>
 <p>We could navigate over the panel parameter received and make changes as we will see in the programming section, but it is better to use the API that we will see.</p>
-<p>Observe that in this case we specify the view when calling LVIEW because the view we are manipulating is not the active one.</p>
+<p>Observe that in this case we specify the View when calling LVIEW because the View we are manipulating is not the active one.</p>
 </blockquote>
 <h4 id="xml">XML</h4>
 <p>Observe that in the XML we now have an entry for FPanel.</p>